gggeek/pinba_php/README.md

   Again, using a `PinbaClient` instance can fix that - but there is no php function available that I know of which can report the equivalent usage of the `mallinfo` C call done by the php extension
 - ini setting `pinba.resolve_interval` is not supported and most likely never will
+- the default value reported to the Pina engine for the `schema` field is an empty string, rather than not being set at all.
+This results in the database table storing a value of '<empty>' instead of NULL.
+At the same time, sending a value of NULL makes the server-side engine re-use the last non-null value from a previous pinba packet, which seems a faulty behaviour
+- the `pinba_reset` call does delete all exiting timers, unlike what the same function from the php extension does.
+  Again, the upstream behaviour does feel faulty

 ## Notes